A whole world of apps

 Backed by Canonical

 Canonical is the global software vendor that provides commercial, design and engineering support to the Ubuntu project.
-Today, our hardware enablement team supports the pre-installation of Ubuntu on more than 10% of all new PCs shipped, worldwide.
+Today, our hardware enablement team supports the pre-installation of Ubuntu on hundreds of laptops and workstations, worldwide.